 To compare in-silico predictions with experimental data, a one-way ANOVA test for correlated samples was used with the Tukey Multiple Comparison post hoc test.
 The paired t test was used to compare in-silico predictions of oral deposition between inspiration and expiration.
 Significant differences were accepted at the p < 0.05 level.

-All statistical analyses were performed with R (include version here).
+MATLAB R2022a was used for curve fitting and confidence interval estimation, and R v4.0.2 was used for data cleaning and visualization.

 3. Results